translatable-exegetical-tools/Abbott-Smith/README.md

 Summary
 =======

 Abbot-Smith is a project to mark up the G. Abbott-Smith's A MANUAL GREEK LEXICON OF THE NEW TESTAMENT(New York: Scribner's, 1922) using TEI.
 Contributors are welcome.
 This document records important source information and markup standards.
+View the current release online at http://www.textonline.org/files/abbott-smith/abbott-smith.current_release.xml or download the release from the DOwnloads page.

 Source and Copyright
 =